Connections

 environment, or their sandbox environment.
 Therefore, the url_template

-resolver to substitute in a value from
+makes use of the connection_name resolver to substitute in a value from

-section.
-The connection_name
+the connections section.
+The connection_name resolver will automatically

-section based on the connection chosen for
+scope to the connection_names section based on the connection chosen for

 the current process.
-It will then apply the $.url
+It will then apply the $.url JSONPath to pull out the

 value it needs.
 So if a user starts the OAuth flow and indicates they want

-environment, the {connection_name:$.url}
+the sandbox environment, the {connection_name:$.url} template value will

-resolve to https://api-sandbox.example.com
+resolve to https://api-sandbox.example.com.

 After the connection is established and a request is made to the app's functions, the app can vary its logic based on the connection: